Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems: Experimental Results

-The identification results under different life stages are presented in Table \ref{table:dynamicTest1}, where the first row of each parameter refers to the identified value and the second row refers to the MAE ( the true values are listed in Table \ref{table:samplingrange} ).
+The identification result for the battery at different life stages is presented in Table.~\ref{table:dynamicTest1}, where the first row of each parameter refers to the identified value and the second row refers to the MAE ( the actual values are listed in Table.~\ref{table:samplingrange}).
 It is observed that the MAEs of $R_c$, $D_s^+$ and $D_e$ are relatively large.
-This originates in the inherent error of the simplified model in \cite{2021arXiv211103288G}.
-Specifically, the identification results of $R_c$, $D_s^+$ and $D_e$ are impacted by the reaction rate distribution approximation, solid-phase diffusion approximation and solution-phase migration approximation, respectively.
-Since the identification aims to minimize the voltage error, it can lead to biases in these parameters.
-As shown in Table \ref{table:dynamicTest2}, we can see that the voltage prediction errors are at least reduced by half comparing with using the true parameters.
-Thus, the biases in the identified values of $R_c$, $D_s^+$ and $D_e$ are reasonable and necessary; they can actually be viewed as a patch of the original model.
-In addition, it is observed that the bias of $R_c$ decreases roughly with battery degradation, indicating it can also be treated as an indicator of the battery health status.
+This originates in the inherent error of the simplified model in ref.~\cite{GU2023126192}.
+Specifically, the identification results of $R_c$, $D_s^+$ and $D_e$ are impacted by the reaction rate distribution approximation, solid-phase diffusion approximation, and solution-phase diffusion approximation, respectively.
+Since the identification aims to minimize the voltage error, it can introduce bias to these parameters.
+As shown in Table.~\ref{table:dynamicTest2}, we can see that the voltage prediction errors are at least reduced by half compared with the actual parameters.
+Thus, the biases in the identified values of $R_c$, $D_s^+$ and $D_e$ are reasonable and necessary; they can be viewed as a patch of the original simplified model.
+In addition, it is observed that the bias of $R_c$ decreases roughly with battery degradation, inspiring us to treat it as an indicator of the SOH.

-The SSO algorithm is also compared against the classic PSO and GA, as shown in Fig. \ref{fig:Compare}.
+The SSO algorithm is also compared to directly applying the classic PSO and GA, as shown in Fig.~\ref{fig:Compare}.
 It can be observed that the computation time can be reduced by approximately half to search for an acceptable solution, which can efficiently reduce the burden of practical implementation.

-After all the parameters are identified, two typical current profiles are selected to validate the model, as shown in Fig. \ref{fig:Vt}.
-One is a full-cycle discharge scenario that contains not only galvanostatic step signals but also impulse signals, and the other is a typical scenario in which the battery provides regulation service, the regulation signal is from real data in the Pennsylvania-New Jersey-Maryland (PJM) electricity market.
-In both scenarios, the model exhibits high accuracy after parameterization.